cathalryan9/unique-user-kafka-consumer/README.md

 # Unique-user-kafka-consumer
 Read json messages/frames from Kafka to identify the number of unique users. uid is user ID field in the JSON message/frame.

-How to run:
+How to run on Linux:
 -
 1. Clone this repository.
 2. Kafka must be installed.
 Version 2.4 was used.
-Download the binary from https://kafka.apache.org/downloads and unzip it into the repository forlder.
+Download the binary from https://kafka.apache.org/downloads and unzip it into the repository folder.
+To do this run *wget https://www-eu.apache.org/dist/kafka/2.4.0/kafka_2.13-2.4.0.tgz* followed by *tar -zxvf kafka_2.13-2.4.0.tgz*.
-3. Run setup.sh script.
-This will start the kafka server. create and configure a topic.  with "*mvn exec:java*"
+3. Run setup.sh script with *./setup.sh*.
+This will start the kafka server, configure a topic and start the app.
-5. Input data into topic.
-This can be done with the kafka console producer in the kafka/bin folder *./kafka-console-producer.sh --broker-list localhost:9092 --topic test < ../../stream.jsonl*.
-Stream.jsonl is the test data provided.
+5. Open a new console window to input valid json data into topic.
+This can be done with the kafka console producer in the kafka/bin folder.
+Run *./kafka-console-producer.sh --broker-list localhost:9092 --topic test < ../../stream.jsonl*.
+Stream.jsonl is the test data retrieved from *http://tx.tamedia.ch.s3.amazonaws.com/challenge/data/stream.jsonl.gz:* after it has been unzipped.
 The number of frames per minute will be output by the app.

 How I did it?
 -